|

 Arkansas, Texas, Louisiana (except the parishes of St. Bernard,

-Assumption, Terrebone, Lafourche, St. Mary, St. Martin, and Orleans,
+Ascension, Assumption, Terrebone, Lafourche, St. Mary, St. Martin,

-including the city of New Orleans), Mississippi, Alabama, Florida,
+and Orleans, including the city of New Orleans), Mississippi,

-Georgia, South Carolina, North Carolina, and Virginia (except the
+Alabama, Florida, Georgia, South Carolina, North Carolina, and

-of Berkeley, Accomac, Northampton, Elizabeth City, York, Princess Anne,
+Northampton, Elizabeth City, York, Princess Anne, and Norfolk,

-and Norfolk, including the cities of Norfolk and Portsmouth, and which
+including the cities of Norfolk and Portsmouth, and which excepted

 were not issued."

-precisely and specifically EXCLUDED every slave in the Union or
+Proclamation" precisely and specifically EXCLUDED every slave in

-Union-controlled territory (including the whole Confederate state of
+the Union or Union-controlled territory (including the whole

 While slavery ended in the areas INCLUDED in the "Emancipation